8 Lactose-Free Food Swaps Anyone with an Intolerance Needs to Know

 Being lactose intolerant isn't fun, but it's not impossible.
 There are a variety of lactose-free foods out there to spice up your dairy-free diet.

 When you’re lactose intolerant, you need to be particular when it comes to food.
 Sure, lactose is found in milk and other dairy products, but did you know it’s hiding in more surprising foods, too?
 Steer clear of breads and other baked goods (they often contain butter or milk), processed foods (including instant potatoes, breakfast cereals and margarine) and meal replacement items (like smoothies, protein bars and protein powders), among other foods.
-Be careful of these foods that you might think are dairy-free.

 If you’re unsure, just check the label.
 If an item’s ingredient label contains the words milk, lactose, whey, curds, dry milk solids, nonfat dry milk powder, or milk by-products, that means it’s not a lactose-free food.